Fairfax consortium bids $4.7 billion to take BlackBerry private

 Jack Gold, principal analyst and founder of J. Gold Associates, said "this is probably the best possible outcome of several unattractive options for BlackBerry."

-"Going private and potentially bringing back the founder of the company, Mike Lazaridis (as has been rumoured) could buy them some time to put the house in order," he noted.
+"Going private and potentially bringing back the founder of the company, Mike Lazaridis (as has been rumored) could buy them some time to put the house in order," he noted.

 Lazaridis, BlackBerry's co-CEO until early 2012 and a board member until March, did not respond to requests for comment.